scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

      <figcaption>Source:<a href="https://parametric.press/issue-01/data-science-for-fair-housing/"><em> Parametric Press</em></a></figcaption>
  </p>

-In my earliest work as part of this overall project, I dug into that first case I noticed: the Frazier Street Apartments in Roswell.
-This work appeared in [*Southeastern Geographer*](https://www.jstor.org/stable/26233815).
+For more information on this project, please see these published works:

+- On Frazier Street Apartments in Roswelltments in Roswell: [*Southeastern Geographer*](https://www.jstor.org/stable/26233815)